-"I dreamed of being an attorney ever since I was a little girl.
-My journey, however, into the legal industry wasn’t without exciting detours."
+Elizabeth dreamed of being an attorney ever since she was a little girl.
+But her journey into the legal industry wasn’t without some exciting detours.

 After receiving my undergraduate degree, I chose not to apply for law school.
 Instead, I chose to follow my passion for creating positive, global social change.
 Nearly a decade passed until I learned that without law school, it would be difficult for me to actualize the changes I wanted to see—at least at the level I was looking to achieve.